 c.
-Trouble-Shooting
+Trouble Shooting

-The Autronic-Eye is adjusted at the factory and should hold its adjustment over a long period of time.
-Of course, there may be occasions when the adjustment is questioned: Like any other electrical device, a misunderstanding of the operation of the unit may lead one to believe that an adjustment is necessary.
-The following trouble may be reported:
+The Twilight Sentinel is adjusted at the factory and should maintain its adjustment.
+Of course, there may be occasions when the adjustment is questioned.
+Like any other electrical device, a misunderstanding of the operation of the unit may lead to the belief that an adjustment is necessary.
+The following troubles may be reported: